lido22/Optical-Music-Recognition/README.md

 Other notes are done using a series of y & x projections.

-## References

-1. Adaptive Thresholding Using the Integral Image by Derek Bradley and Gerhard Roth
-2. Music Score Binarization Based on Domain Knowledge _by_ Telmo Pinto, Ana Rebelo, Gilson Giraldi, and Jaime S. Cardoso
-3. Robust staffline thickness and distance estimation in binary and gray-level music scores _by_ Jaime S. Cardoso, Ana Rebelo
-4. Sheet Music Reader _by_ Sevy Harris, Prateek Verma
-5. Stave Extraction for Printed Music Scores _by_ Hidetoshi Miyao
-6. An Efficient Staff Removal Approach from Printed Musical Documents _by_ Anjan Dutta
-7. A Shortest Path Approach for Staff Line Detection by authers of 8
-8. A CONNECTED PATH APPROACH FOR STAFF DETECTION ON A MUSIC SCORE _by_ Jaime S.
-    Cardoso, Artur Capela, Ana Rebelo Carlos Guedes
-9. STAFF LINE DETECTION AND REMOVAL WITH STABLE PATHS by authers of 8
-10. AN OPTICAL MUSIC RECOGNITION SYSTEM FOR SKEW OR INVERTED MUSICAL SCORES _by_ YUNG-SHENG CHEN, FENG-SHENG CHEN, CHIN-HUNG TENG
-11. Optical Music Sheet Segmentation _by_ P.Nesi

 ## Accuracy & Performance

 The total runtime of all 32 images is: 110 seconds